cloudmesh-community/book/chapters/quick222.md

 To further make sure you progress, you will have to manage a notebook.md file in your github directory (that we will create for you) in which you will update your weekly progress.

-* First Week:
+If you miss a lecture, it is in your responsibility to inform yourself what was being taught.
+Attendence and participation will be graded.

+In the following calendar we put in the last day of the week when the assignments are typically due

+* Week 1: Jan 11

    Get familiar with the class structure.